CryptoCanary/Sterlingcoin-Core-WIP/doc/tor.md

 for how to properly configure Tor.

-Run Helium behind a Tor proxy
+Run Sterlingcoin behind a Tor proxy
 ----------------------------------

-The first step is running Helium behind a Tor proxy.
+The first step is running Sterlingcoin behind a Tor proxy.
 This will already make all outgoing connections be anonymized, but more is possible.
 ```
 -proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy